SHAP-XRT: The Shapley Value Meets Conditional Independence Testing: Introduction

-These concerns on the reliability, trustworthiness, and fairness of machine learning have motivated recent efforts on explaining these opaque predictions.
-A distinction exists between \emph{interpretable} models and \emph{explanation} methods.
+These concerns on the reliability and trustworthiness of machine learning have motivated recent efforts on explaining predictions.
+A distinction exists between \emph{inherently} interpretable models and \emph{explanation} methods.
 The former are designed to provide predictions that can be understood by their users.
-For example, rule-based systems and decision trees are considered interpretable because it is possible to trace a prediction through the specific rules or splits learned by the model.
-On the other hand, when models are not explicitly designed in an interpretable way (as in deep neural networks), we usually rely on an \emph{a-posteriori} explanation method to find the most important features towards a prediction.
-These methods assign an importance score to every feature (or group of features) in the input, and the resulting scores can be presented to a user as an \emph{explanation} of the prediction.
+For example, rule-based systems and decision trees are considered inherently interpretable because it is possible to trace a prediction through the specific rules or splits learned by the model.
+On the other hand, when models are not explicitly designed in an interpretable fashion (e.g., deep neural networks), we usually rely on \emph{a-posteriori} explanation methods to find the most important features towards a prediction.
+These methods assign an importance score to every feature (or groups thereof) in the input, and the resulting scores can be presented to a user as an \emph{explanation} of the prediction.
 Explanation methods have been widely adopted given their easy implementation and their ability to explain any model, i.e. they can be \emph{model-agnostic}.
-Since the introduction of CAM \citep{zhou2016learning}, DeepLift \citep{shrikumar2017learning}, and LIME \citep{ribeiro2016should}, the explainability literature has witnessed remarkable growth, and various approaches have been proposed to identify important features \citep{selvaraju2017grad, lundberg2017unified, chen2018shapley, covert2021explaining, kolek2021cartoon, jiang2021layercam, kolek2022rate, teneggi2022fast, mosca2022shapbased} with varying degrees of success \citep{adebayo2018sanity}.
+Since the introduction of CAM \citep{zhou2016learning}, DeepLift \citep{shrikumar2017learning}, and LIME \citep{ribeiro2016should}, the explainability literature has witnessed remarkable growth, and various approaches have been proposed to identify important features \citep{selvaraju2017grad, lundberg2017unified,chen2018shapley,covert2021explaining,kolek2021cartoon, jiang2021layercam,kolek2022rate,teneggi2022fast,mosca2022shapbased} with varying degrees of success \citep{adebayo2018sanity,shah2021input}.